b-balakrishna/system-design/README.md

-# 🧠 System Design — From Foundations to Scale
+# 🧠 System Design — Frontend, Backend & Everything In Between

+A structured, self-paced roadmap for mastering system design end-to-end — from how browsers render pixels to how distributed systems reach consensus across data centers.
+Most system design resources focus only on backend.
+This one doesn't.
+Every layer of the stack is a first-class citizen here.

-A structured, self-paced roadmap for mastering system design — covering frontend, backend, distributed systems, and cloud architecture.
-Built for engineers who want to go beyond tutorials and understand *why* systems are designed the way they are.
+Built for engineers who want to go beyond tutorials and understand *why* systems are designed the way they are — whether that's a React rendering pipeline, a sharding strategy, or a multi-region failover plan.

 ---